National Motorists Association: Organized protests

 In the 1980s and '90s, the NMA would advertise a "Civil Obedience Day" where some drivers would travel in a caravan at the posted speed limit on a few local highways.
 The purpose was to illustrate instances where the posted speed limit was unreasonably low.
 The caravan would leave the far left lane open for cars to pass.

 Opposition to Vision Zero

-NMA opposes some Vision Zero road safety projects, signing editorials and offering criticism against certain policies which, in the organization's view, unreasonably restrict the ability to travel by personal automobiles and don't achieve intended safety goals.
+NMA opposes some Vision Zero road safety projects.
+They have published editorials criticising certain policies which, in the organization's view, unreasonably restrict the ability to travel by personal automobiles and which it claims don't achieve intended safety goals.

 Corporate status and foundation

 The National Motorists Association is a 501(c)(3) nonprofit corporation based in Waunakee, Wisconsin.
 NMA describes itself as a "grassroots advocacy organization".
 It does not publish membership statistics or funding sources.

 Previous usage

 The National Motorists Association was also the name of an older automobile club in the United States, founded in 1922, which merged with the American Automobile Association in 1923.